 Open: Daily 8.00am – 5.00pm

-The temple itself is more colourful and quite interesting but is usually one of the busiest, so be prepared for crowds.
+The temple itself is more colourful and beautiful but is usually one of the busiest, so be prepared for crowds.
+You’re also only allowed to now climb to the second level of the temple.

-Today you’re visiting the Wat last but it is truly best seen at sunrise (it’s actually called the Temple of the Dawn), so if you do have a bit of extra time in your itinerary, swap this out for an early morning jaunt.
+Although we’re suggesting that you visit the Wat Arun temple third on day one of this Bangkok itinerary, it is truly best seen at sunrise (it’s actually called the Temple of the Dawn), so if you do have a bit of extra time in your itinerary, swap this out for an early morning jaunt.

 Location: 158 Thanon Wang Doem, Khwaeng Wat Arun, Khet Bangkok Yai, Krung Thep Maha Nakhon 10600, Thailand